 Watch Out for Unfair Settlement Offers from Adjusters

-Clements, Taylor, Butkovich & Cohen, L.P.A., Co. have been dedicated lawyers specializing in workers compensation for nearly three decades.
-Our dedicated experience in workers comp law earned us the top tier of Best Lawyers by the US News & World Report.
-We’ll fight to secure your rights to the fullest extent of the law.
+Clements, Taylor, Butkovich & Cohen, L.P.A., Co., has a team of dedicated lawyers specializing in workers’ compensation for three decades.
+Our experience in workers’ comp law has earned us professional acclaim, including the top tier of Best Lawyers by US News & World Report.
+As trusted legal advisors for workers’ comp claims, we’ll fight to represent your best interests to the fullest extent of the law.

 Workers Compensation Lawyers with a Personal Approach